mpwillson/spambayes3/README.md

 # Spambayes3 - Python 3 version of spambayes

 An attempt to port the sadly neglected spambayes spam analysis software to Python 3.
-The migration is based on spambasyes-1.1a6, the latest version available (as far as I can tell).
+The migration was based on spambasyes-1.1a6, the latest version available (as far as I can tell).

 ## Progress